Burton, Nettleton

-Burton is a small village with 103 households (2014) in the Cotswolds Area of Outstanding Natural Beauty in Wiltshire, England.
+Burton is a small village in the Cotswolds Area of Outstanding Natural Beauty in Wiltshire, England.
 Kelly's 1915 Directory of Wiltshire identifies Burton as the most important part of the parish of Nettleton.
 It is about 8 mi west of Chippenham.

 History

 There is a record of Burton dating back to AD 1204, and more recently in Book 44 – Wiltshire, of the Topographical Collections of John Aubrey, 1659–70.

 Causeway

 An evaluation excavation in 2005 confirmed the presence of a causeway next to the top (east–west) section of Church Hill, comprising several phases of stone surfacing approximately 2.6m wide, built on to a 4m wide bank of redeposited natural clay.
 Although limited dating evidence was recovered, the causeway appears to have been in use by the 17th century, and may well be medieval in origin.
 The causeway seems likely to have been used until the construction of a dry-stone wall along its centre line in the 19th or 20th century.
 A possible early road surface extending beneath the modern lane was also identified and, although poorly dated, its construction and use appear to have been broadly contemporary with the causeway.